fwextensions/QuicKey/docs/chrome-store-description.md

 To find a bookmark, type "/b", then a space, and then part of the bookmark's name or URL.

  • Press enter to open it in the current tab
- • Press ctrl+enter (cmd+enter on macOS) to open it in a new tab in the current window
+ • Press ctrl+enter (cmd⌘+enter on macOS) to open it in a new tab in the current window
  • Press shift+enter to open it in a new window